tbird20d/grabserial/continuous_logging.md

 ### Create System User

-We are going to create a system account with no home directory and no login capability.
+We are going to create a system account and group named grabserial with no home directory and no login capability.

 ```
 sudo adduser --system --no-create-home --disabled-login --group grabserial
 ```
 Since the system user will be opening the serial port, we need to add it to the group that the device belongs to.
-On my system that was the dialout group.
+On my system that was the 'dialout' group.
 You can confirm on your system by checking the group associated with your device.

 ```
 $ ls -l /dev/ttyUSB0